srivarma5/myPropAssist/README.md

 # myPropAssist
-A website which connects the owners with caretakers
+A marketplace which connects the owners with caretakers

+A genuine consultants and experienced in-field workers.